Engineer allegedly taken to NCP minister's bungalow, thrashed

 Awhad took to Twitter, posting a screenshot of a photo that was morphed and said, "Do you support this pervert.
 Will you tolerate this done against you or your family member.
 I don't support lawlessness."
 Leader of opposition in Maharashtra Assembly Devendra Fadnavis on Tuesday demanded removal of Awhad from the state cabinet for the alleged assault on the engineer.
 "This is a serious incident where private bodyguards of a minister beat up a civilian by bringing him to his home.

 The minister was present when the man was being thrashed," the BJP leader and former chief minister said.
-Former NCP leader and BJP MLC Niranjan Davkhare also took to Twitter to show how the man was beaten brutally and said that no action was taken against Awhad's 'goons'.
+BJP MLC Niranjan Davkhare said the man was beaten up brutally and no action was taken against Awhad's 'goons'.

+Davkhare said Karmuse was beaten up by Awhad's men in the presence of the minister at his bungalow.
+BJP vice president Vinay Sahasrabuddhe said he has taken up the matter with the Thane police chief and sought action against those involved in the alleged assault.

+"I spoke to the Thane police commissioner over phone from Delhi about this extraordinary aggravating factor in Thane.
+The police have promised action, but the critical pointis that those who should be guarding the law are taking law into their hands," the Rajya Sabha member said.
+He tweeted that he also spoke to Maharashtra Governor Bhagat Singh Koshyari on this issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)